 Another quote I found went as follows: “I know what I want.
 I want it all.
 I want to try everything once.”
-Maybe someone with a life as truly incredible as Anthony Bourdain’s just decided he’d already done everything, and that it was time to move on.
+Maybe someone whose everyday life was truly as remarkable as Anthony Bourdain’s just decided he’d already done everything, and that it was time to move on.
+Or that there were other unknown demons.
 Who knows.
 As Johnny Winter sang, life is hard.

 ¹And yes, the music woven into all the shows was simply outstanding – eclectic, eccentric and exceptional.